APLMOOC/APLMOOC/docs/course/ch5/part3.md

 4 5 6
 ```

 Monadically, the table ``⍪`` function turns its argument into a matrix, giving each element of a vector its own row.
-A vector therefore becomes a single column matrix, which the transpose ``⍉`` function (introduced in the next section) turns into a single row matrix.
+A vector therefore becomes a single column matrix, which the transpose ``⍉`` function turns into a single row matrix.

 ```apl
       ⍴⍪2*⍳5